SILVER BULLET PRODUCTIONS’ MISSION

 BOARD AND MANAGEMENT

-Silver Bullet Productions has fourteen volunteer members on the Board of Directors and two day-to-day managers with expertise in education, film, community awareness and relationships, government agencies, marketing and development, law, and long term planning.
+Silver Bullet Productions has fourteen volunteer members on the Board of Directors and one volunteer manager with expertise in education, film, community awareness and relationships, government agencies, marketing and development, law, and long term planning.
 Silver Bullet Productions also has the guidance of fifteen Advisors and Honorary Board members.